konstantinsaller/konstantinsaller/README.md

 I'm a digital designer living in Cologne, Germany – Currently working as a Senior UX/UI Designer at dimensional.

-I love –
+I love
-- 🙀 to help creating exciting digital products
+- to help create exciting & useful digital products 🙀
-- 💅🏻 building, working with & maintaining design systems
+- to build, maintain & work with design systems 💅🏻
-- 🛠️ bringing design to life
+- I love to bring design to life & learn new skills 👨🏻‍💻

 <!--
 **konstantinsaller/konstantinsaller** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.